How to sample and when to stop sampling: The generalized Wald problem and minimax policies: Minimax regret and optimal decision rules

-Theorem \ref{theorem 1} makes no claim as to the uniqueness of the Nash equilibrium.\footnote{In fact, this would depend on the topology defined over $\mathcal{D}$ and $\mathcal{P}$.} Even if multiple equilibria were to exist, however, the value of the game $V^{*}=\inf_{\bm{d}\in\mathcal{D}}\sup_{p_{0}\in\mathcal{P}}V(\bm{d},p_{0})$ would be unique, and $\bm{d}^{*}$ would still be minimax-regret optimal.
+Theorem \ref{theorem=0000201} makes no claim as to the uniqueness of the Nash equilibrium.\footnote{In fact, this would depend on the topology defined over $\mathcal{D}$ and $\mathcal{P}$.} Even if multiple equilibria were to exist, however, the value of the game $V^{*}=\inf_{\bm{d}\in\mathcal{D}}\sup_{p_{0}\in\mathcal{P}}V(\bm{d},p_{0})$ would be unique, and $\bm{d}^{*}$ would still be minimax-regret optimal.

-The optimal strategies under best-arm identification can be derived in the same manner as Theorem \ref{theorem 1}, but the proof is simpler as it does not involve a stopping rule.
+The optimal strategies under best arm identification can be derived in the same manner as Theorem \ref{theorem=0000201}, but the proof is simpler as it does not involve a stopping rule.
 Let $\Phi(\cdot)$ denote the CDF of the standard normal distribution.